jchook/tappable-php/src/Smtp/NOTES.md

 So perhaps the stream-based middleware spools the entire data stream into a spool stream and then attaches that to the ReceivedMailData action.

+Also the EndOfData command has always been a bit smelly.
+It's kind of a command because it receives a reply, but also it doesn't have a proper verb except ".".
+It would be nice to handle end of data in the same switch where your other state changes / commands live.

+It seems we have built an SMTP server that does everything except handle mail.

+The Renderer and Parser should dot-stuff and de-dot-stuff, except we do not want to be rendering mail data to a string.
+We could return a generator that produces chunks from the stream, or use a stream filter, or render to a stream.

+Render to a stream seems correct.
+Perhaps user-supplied.

+Seeing now:

+Emitting data in chunks does not actually allow the core stack to ignore streams of data, because they can never represent the complete data as a string.

+Receiving mail data is a core function of the SMTP server behavior itself.
+However, I feel it should receive the data as a reliable, spooled stream.
+Spooling the stream is a concern external to the core SMTP behavior.
+It needs to be handled by optional spooling, e.g. a /dev/null spooling agent, mbox, maildir, sql, etc.

 Pipelining
 ----------